ELECTRONICS FOR RENEWABLE ENERGIES

 Sizing a PV system.
 Microgrid and smart grid: main definitions and characteristics.

-II) Silicon planar process: the different steps of silicon planar process are analyzed showing the main technological constraints and the improvement capabilities; the CMOS process is studied in detail.The scaling, integration and time to market concepts in semiconductor industry are presented starting from IRDS (International Roadmap for Devices and Systems), with special attention to MOSFET devices, and interconnection lines and new structures.
+II) Silicon planar process: the different steps of silicon planar process are analyzed showing the main technological constraints and the improvement capabilities; the CMOS process is studied in detail.The scaling, integration and time to market concepts in semiconductor industry are presented starting from ITRS (International Technology Roadmap for Semiconductors), with special attention to MOSFET devices, semiconductor memories, and interconnection lines and new structures.

 III) Advanced CAD tools will be used to:

-a) analyze solar cell and power electron device (software: Sentaurus-tcad), and
+a) analyze solar cell and power electron device, and

-b) design and size photovoltaic and storage systems (software: Matlab, Simulink, Simscape).
+b) design and size photovoltaic and storage systems.

 Microgrid and smart grid: main definitions and characteristics.